zitadel/zitadel/console/README.md

 ### Create a local env file

---- max can you insert quickly somehting here
+--- max can you insert quickly something here

 ## Development server